mannmi/KoreanWonDetection/Documentation/CONTRIBUTING.md

 # KoreanWonDetection - Contributing

 ## Write Code
-To setup the Project you may find the install guid Usful : https://github.com/mannmi/KoreanWonDetection/Documentation/INSTAL.md
+To setup the Project you may find the install guideline useful : https://github.com/mannmi/KoreanWonDetection/Documentation/INSTAL.md

 * Please ensure that the issue has not been addressed in an existing Pull Request
 * Check if an Issue has been created in the issue tracker, if not create a new one.
-* Dont create duplicate issues
+* Don't create duplicate issues
 * Changes that are larger (nontrivial) should be discussed in an issue first
 * Features are to be developed in Topic Branches not the main.
 * The main branch is to be used for releases only